Sam Pollock: Key trades

 Pollock believed drafting good young prospects was the key to long-term success in the NHL.
 To this end he was always planning, sometimes years in advance, in order to be in position to pick up the "cream of the crop" in any annual entry level draft.

 Among his shrewdest moves was a series of trades in which the Canadiens obtained the first overall pick in the 1971 NHL Entry Draft, the year in which Guy Lafleur would be eligible.
-It appeared as if the first overall selection would be held by the California Golden Seals so he persuaded Seals owner Charlie Finley to trade the Seals' pick and François Lacombe in return for Montreal's first round pick and a 23-year-old rookie, Ernie Hicke.
-Pollock hesitated between Guy Lafleur and Marcel Dionne, but chose Lafleur with his overall no.1 pick.
+It appeared as if the first overall selection would be held by the California Golden Seals so he persuaded Seals' management to trade their pick and François Lacombe in return for Montreal's first round pick and a 23-year-old rookie, Ernie Hicke.
+Pollock hesitated between Guy Lafleur and Marcel Dionne, but he chose Lafleur with his overall no.1 pick.

 On another occasion he traded two college prospects to Boston for a young goalie named Ken Dryden.
-He was also instrumental in acquiring Larry Robinson, Serge Savard, Guy Lapointe and Yvan Cournoyer, all of whom would become superstars for the Canadiens.
+He was also instrumental in acquiring Larry Robinson, Serge Savard, Guy Lapointe, and Yvan Cournoyer, all of whom would become superstars for the Canadiens.

 In another deal, one which was never consummated, New York Islanders GM Bill Torrey drafted defenceman Denis Potvin first overall in the 1973 entry draft; Pollock approached Torrey, hoping to trade for Potvin.
 Pollock's strategy was to offer a "quick-fix" package of mature players in exchange for the top draft pick.
 Although it was tempting, as the Islanders would immediately benefit from the trade, Torrey ultimately turned down the offer.
 Potvin went on to be a long-term asset to the Islanders, leading them to 4 consecutive Stanley Cups and anchoring their blueline for 15 years.